Lagrange-Labs/lsc-client-cli/README.md

 10. Repeat `config` and `run` commands to deploy more attestation nodes.
 If you subscribe to `k` chains and you have `n` BLS key-pairs then there will be `n*k` containers running.

+11. The operator can unsubscribe from chain/s.

+- Enter `u` in the prompt.

+- Enter ECDSA key of your EigenLayer operator

+- Enter CHAIN_ID to unsubscribe from the chain ([Chain ids](#chains)).
+  - Prompt: "Do you want to unsubscribe another chain?" - Enter `y` if you want to unsubscribe from more chain/s and enter CHAIN_ID again.

 ### Post-Deployment

 - To check the status of the attestation node from the docker container logs, run the below command: